 At the end of the day, people remember kindness.
 People do not discuss much about your talent, where you went to college, or your past achievements but people will more likely judge you based on your attitude towards them.

-A good resume may get you in the door, but charm, personality, social skills will make you win their friendship and influence them.
+A good resume may get you in the door, but charm, personality, and social skills will make you win their friendship and influence them.
 People will normally pick someone they enjoy being around over someone who has an awful attitude and a toxic personality.

 5. Take Initiative